joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 * OR, written as `||`
 * NOT, writen as `!`.

-When logical operators are used, a boolean value will result.

 ### The AND (&&) Operator

 We use the `&&` operator to test if statements made on both sides of the operator have a truthy value.